isabella232/datareviewer-bvm-js/README.md

 - [Deploy data quality services lesson](http://server.arcgis.com/en/data-reviewer/latest/help/lesson-1-deploy-data-quality-services.htm)

 ##Issues
-Found a bug or want to request a new feature?
+Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ##Contributing
 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](CONTRIBUTING.md).